-\paragraph{Tiling spaces (or nearest-neighbour SFTs).} A \emph{tiling space} (or \emph{nearest-neighbour SFT}) is an SFT defined by a collection of \emph{nearest-neighbour} forbidden patterns, that is to say, patterns whose shapes consist of exactly two adjacent cells.
+A pattern (or partial configuration) $p:A\to\Sigma$ is said to be \emph{globally admissible} in $X$ if $p=x_A$ for some $x\in X$, and is said to be \emph{locally admissible} with respect to~$\collection{F}$ if it has no occurrence of the patterns from~$\collection{F}$, that is, if $\sigma^k(p)_B\notin\collection{F}$ for all $k\in\ZZ^d$ and finite $k+B\subseteq A$.
+Note that in general, a locally admissible pattern does not need to be globally admissible. \paragraph{Tiling spaces (or nearest-neighbour SFTs).} A \emph{tiling space} (or \emph{nearest-neighbour SFT}) is an SFT defined by a collection of \emph{nearest-neighbour} forbidden patterns, that is to say, patterns whose shapes consist of exactly two adjacent cells.
 Formally, let $e_1,e_2,\ldots,e_d$ denote the standard basis vectors in~$\RR^d$.
 A nonempty set $X\subseteq\Sigma^{\ZZ^d}$ is a ($d$-dimensional) tiling space if there exist functions $v_1,v_2,\ldots,v_d\colon\Sigma^2\to\{0,1\}$ such that

 \begin{example}[Homogeneous space] We denote by $\Hom_2=\{\unifO,\unifI\}$ the $d$-dimensional SFT containing only the two homogeneous configurations $\unifO,\unifI\in\{\symb{0}, \symb{1}\}^{\ZZ^d} $.
 This can be seen as the tiling space defined by the functions $v_1\isdef\cdots\isdef v_d\isdef v$ where $v(a,b)\isdef 1 $ if $a=b$, and $0$ if $a\not=b$. \exampleqed \end{example}